Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #6 Arizona Science Center

-One of the top Phoenix, AZ attractions – and one of the best kid-friendly things to do in Phoenix – the Arizona Science Center is a must-do for families!
+One of the top Phoenix attractions, the Arizona Science Center is a must-do for families!

-The AZ Science Center features more than 300 exhibits and live demonstrations – including a planetarium, an IMAX theater, science experiments and hands-on experiences.
+The space features more than 300 exhibits and live demonstrations.
+They include a planetarium, an IMAX theater, science experiments and several hands-on experiences.

 Waterfall at the Japanese Garden, Phoenix, AZ, USA

-Long one of our favorite downtown Phoenix attractions, the Japanese Friendship Garden – formally named RoHoEn – is an oasis in the middle of the bustling city.
+Long one of our favorite downtown spots, the Japanese Friendship Garden – formally named RoHoEn – is an oasis in the middle of the bustling city.

-The garden, which is a must-see in Phoenix, features a strolling garden, courtyard, stone garden, tea garden, tea house, a waterfall and koi pond.
-Find out more information about the garden.
+The garden, which is a must-see in Phoenix, features a strolling garden, courtyard, stone garden, tea house, waterfall and koi pond.

 #8 Heard Museum